-Arguably the most common (and often the most misunderstood) tax there are many areas for planning to keep the bill to a minimum.
+Arguably the most common (and often the most misunderstood) tax there are many areas for planning to keep bills to a minimum.
 For those with their own businesses there are special opportunities to save income tax by a variety of means although, as with all things legal, careful attention needs to be paid to individual circumstances.

 For an overview of civil partnerships; tax please click on the above Taxes link to Tax Planning Tips/ Other Notes.